 (And, on that note, if you’re one of those people that completely pooh-poohs the television adaptation, we’re on completely different levels.
 I went so far as to make a solemn vow before I started reading A Game Of Thrones that I would never become one of those arseholes that interrupts every GoT conversation by saying “Have you read the books, though?”, and I fully intend to stick to that.
 I like the series, and I’m no elitist.
 So, proceed with this review at your own peril.)

-And a note on the title: the original publication was, indeed, called “A Game of Thrones”.
+(And, another note, this time on the title: the original publication was, indeed, called “A Game of Thrones”.
 It wasn’t until after the HBO series premiered in 2011, and the book soared to the top of the New York Times Best Seller List, that the publisher released this paperback tie-in edition that excluded the indefinite article.
-Better brand recognition, and all of that…
+Better brand recognition, and all of that…)

 Anyway: A Game of Thrones is the first in Martin’s Song of Ice and Fire series.
 I was pretty surprised to learn that he first started writing it back in 1991, and the debut wasn’t published until 1996.
 I had no idea it was that old!
-I know everyone bitches about how long it’s taking him to finish the sixth and seventh books in the series, but when you look at the timeline of releases so far, and how long it took him to write each one, the long delay is hardly out of character for him, so maybe we should all just back off.
-Whoops!
+I know everyone bitches about how long it’s taking him to finish the sixth and seventh books in the series, but when you look at the timeline of releases so far, and how long it took him to write each one, the long delay is hardly out of character for him.

 So I start reading.
 Before I’m fifty pages in, I’m already thinking “Yep, I’m very glad I watched the show first!”.
 I would have had a devil of a time following what was going on if I hadn’t.
 There are several points of view, and Martin switches back and forth between them super-fast, telling three different storylines simultaneously.